 Dianthus – fragrant flowers covering grass-like foliage.
 Forms dense 6-8 inch mat with pink, red, or white flowers.
 Grows in sun.

 Echinacea (Coneflower) – daisy-like flowers in many vivid bloom colors in mid to late summer.
-Butterflies love the flowers, birds love the seeds, and you will love the long lasting bouquets.
+Birds love the seeds, butterflies love the flowers, and you will love the long lasting bouquets.
+Grows in sun.

 Gaillardia (Blanket Flower) – forms up to 3 feet clumps.
 Flowers are red, bronze, or yellow with central eye of yellow, brown, or purple.
 Daisy-like 3 inch flowers from June to Sept.
 Grows in sun.